rachitkakkar/DuckDuckGoScraper/README.md

 # DuckDuckGoScraper
-A simple python file to scrape DuckDuckGo Search Results using beatiful soup and selenium.
+A simple python file to scrape DuckDuckGo Search Results using BeautifulSoup and Selenium.

 # Requirements
 Python 3.9.1, dependencies listed in requirements.txt